-The margin area extends the border area with an empty area used to separate the element from its neighbors.
-It is the area inside the margin edge, and its dimensions are the margin-box width and the margin-box height.
+The margin area, bounded by the margin edge, extends the border area to include an empty area used to separate the element from its neighbors.
+Its dimensions are the margin-box width and the margin-box height.

-When margin collapsing happens, the margin area is not clearly defined since margins are shared between boxes.
+margin properties.
+When margin collapsing occurs, the margin area is not clearly defined since margins are shared between boxes.

-line-height property, even though the border and padding appear visually around the content.
+line-height property, even though the borders and padding are still displayed around the content.

 |CSS Basic Box Model||Working Draft|

 |CSS Level 2 (Revision 1)||Recommendation||Though more precisely worded, there is no practical change.|